-Bhutan: sale and purchase of tobacco products prohibited!
+Bhutan, where the sale and purchase of tobacco is prohibited

-I wrote about the Population Assessment of Tobacco and Health (PATH) Study on 17 June 2017 (https://www.nicotinemonkey.com/up-the-garden-path-to-prove-the-useless-about-e-cigarettes).
+I wrote earlier about the Population Assessment of Tobacco and Health (PATH) Study on 17 June 2017.
 Here is another paper about it in, where else, Tobacco Control (July 2017).

 It’s written by a no less than forty-one American authors from thirteen different institutions.
 The conclusion of this astonishing collaborative effort confidently asserts that